mbahdokek/ShootdodgeSequel/README.md

 [![](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExYW92amI4ZDgzZTQ4dnBweWUzeWp4ZTgyZmNwaDY4c2FiN2dsdG1yYSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/OY6vcGPeFPiNw6liN9/giphy-downsized-large.gif)](http://www.youtube.com/watch?v=kEQCRlDJv-w "Click to play on Youtube.com")

-Thanks to jedijosh920 for the <a href="https://www.gta5-mods.com/scripts/shootdodge">original mod</a>
+Thanks to jedijosh920 for the <a href="https://www.gta5-mods.com/scripts/shootdodge">original mod</a>  <br />
+Please credit jedijosh920 if you use this code for your project

 I like action movies and Shootdodge's great mod.
 Unfortunately, it's outdated so I decided to revive it, and added stuffs that I think the mod needed to balance it, to make it work like a skill.
 Showcase video above is from v0.9, new changes below, read till the end.
 If you ever have a problem installing, please chat me on my discord.